DualHorizon/malbox/README.md

 > [!IMPORTANT]
-> Malbox is still in a very early stage of development, currently, the platform as is isn't ready to be utilizied.
+> Malbox is still in a very early stage of development, currently, the platform as is isn't ready to be utilized.
 > The estimated release version to achieve something functional and stable is `v0.4.0`.